ckdake/fitler/README.md

 ## Running

+    # Ensure you have a spreadsheet at ~/Documents/exerciselog.xlsx
     git clone git@github.com:ckdake/fitler.git
     # Open in VS Code as a devcontainer and wait for boot.
     pip3 install .